Aditi-Gajurel/Aditi-Gajurel.github.io/_posts/2021-03-21-polynomial-curve-fitting copy.md

 excerpt : Polynomial Curve Fitting is an example of Regression, a supervised machine learning algorithm.

 ---
+Polynomial Curve Fitting is an example of Regression, a supervised machine learning algorithm.

 __End Goal of Curve Fitting__